 - Increasing leads and sales in a long-term perspective;

-- Adding up new value to the brand or entire re-branding of the company;
+- Adding up new value to the brand credibility or entire re-branding of the company;

-Most of these tasks are oriented at the long-term perspective, so such advertising is especially useful to reach strategic goals in combination with other marketing efforts.
-Also, these goals often help each other - introducing a new product can also increase customer loyalty while maintaining brand awareness can also help to get more leads.
-In contrast, direct response marketing suits better when it comes to more practical and exact goals, such as increasing sales, promoting specific offers or building a mailing list.
+These brand advertising goals often help each other - introducing a new product can also increase customer loyalty while maintaining brand awareness can also help to get more leads.
+In contrast, direct response marketing suits better when it comes to exact goals.
+Direct response goals may include increasing sales, promoting specific offers, or building a mailing list.

 How brand advertising works

-Now that we’ve got a brand advertising definition and the goals it helps to reach, let us move to more practical questions and investigate how this strategy works.
+Now that we’ve got a brand advertising definition, let us move to the implementation of brand ads.
 The development of a brand advertising campaign usually consists of the following steps:

 Step 1.
 Defining goals and audience

-In order to achieve these goals, it is necessary to precisely understand the main characteristics of each segment among your target audience.
-These usually include demographics, geolocation, social position, their interests and problems, channels they choose, etc. Having a clear understanding of your goals and audience already gets you half of the work done.
+In order to achieve these brand advertising goals, it is necessary to precisely understand the main characteristics of each segment among your audience.
+These usually include demographics, geolocation, social position, their interests and problems, channels they choose, etc.

 Step 2.
 Brand positioning

-The second most important thing about your brand advertising strategy is a market research and subsequent brand positioning.
+The second most important thing about your brand advertising strategy is market research and subsequent brand positioning.
 It requires some time and effort, but a correct vision is indispensable for precise brand positioning.
-There are several things to consider:
+There are several things to consider while creating brand ads:

-- Market research - current landscape in the industry, how saturated the market is, who are the main competitors, their unique features, and target audiences.
+- Before launching an advertising brand campaign make market research.
+Investigate the industry landscape, how saturated the market is, who are the main competitors, their unique features, and target audiences.